lucky-duck/ld-starter-gatsby-storyblok/README.md

 Kick off your project with this starter kit, jam-packed with useful utils, templates and libraries to help get you going, faster 🚀

+## Problems?
+Questions?

+If you run into any issues, questions, or have a suggestion, hit up Josh on Slack.

+Don't work at Lucky Duck?
+That's fine! <a href="mailto:josh@luckyduck.co">Email josh instead.</a>

 ## Features